mewbak/evdev/examples/simpleinput/README.md

 ## Axes

 This program demonstrates how to use the simplified input components of the evdev library.
-These will a attempt to automatically bind to a set of specified devices and give you immediate access to their events.
+These will attempt to automatically bind to a set of specified devices and give you immediate access to their events.

-This is more likely to be the usecase for most clients as opposed to the advanced event handling demonstrated in other example programs.
+E.g.: We want a list of all keyboards, or all mouse-like devices.

 ### Usage